linghuiluo/CGBench/initbinderwithvalue/SPRINGBENCH.md

 # Simple Controller

 * Test application: 031
-* ID: initbinder
+* ID: initbinderwithvalue
-* Name: Init Binder Annotation
+* Name: Init Binder Annotation with value
-* Relevant Spring features: @RestController, @GetMapping, @RequestParam, @InitBinder
+* Relevant Spring features: @RestController, @GetMapping, @RequestParam, @InitBinder (with value)
-* Description: This application shows a basic usage of the @InitBinder annotation.
+* Description: This application shows a basic usage of the @InitBinder annotation with value.
 * Taint flows:
   * Reflexive XSS
     * Description: The user can send a user id over a request parameter.
 The handler method returns the html page with the hello message with user id appended.
 Reflexive XSS vulnerability exists.